-After you click OK, you'll be prompted to export the client certificate a.k.a. private key.
-Enter a filename.
-In our experience, it's usually best to add the .pfx extension.
+After you click OK, you'll be prompted to export the client certificate's private key file.
+Enter a filename for that file.
 Enter a password as well to protect it.
 Lastly, specify a format.
 We recommend PKCS12.
 Click OK to proceed.

 Save the file when prompted.